Nginx 1.19.4 Mainline Release Introduces New Proxy SMTP Auth and SSL Handshake Rejection Features

 Feature: new "ssl_reject_handshake" directive

-The ssl_reject_handshake directive, located in the ngx_http_ssl_module , when enabled, causes the server block to reject SSL handshakes.
+The ssl_reject_handshake directive, located in the ngx_http_ssl_module, when enabled, causes the server block to reject SSL handshakes.

-Syntax: ssl_reject_handshake on | off; Default: ssl_reject_handshake off; Context: http, server
+Syntax: ssl_reject_handshake on | off; Default: ssl_reject_handshake off; Context: http, server Example configuration that rejects SSL handshakes for all server names except example.com:

 server {